The Duke of Death and His Maid: Plot

 A young noble named Viktor is cursed as a child by a witch, causing him to kill anything he touches.
 As a result, his mother disowns him, and sends him to live in a separate estate with only a maid named Alice and a butler.
 Viktor and Alice knew each other since they were children.
 Although Alice is Viktor's maid, they love each other.
-However, they do not know each others' intentions at first.
+However, they do not know each other's intentions at first.
 Viktor's best friend and he himself thinks he is a monster.
 Viktor wanted to give Alice a white rose, but it would soon wither in his hands.
 Alice took the withered white rose from his hand, explaining to him that in the language of flowers a withered white rose means "to stay together until death".
 In the process, the noble becomes close to Alice, and she to him.
 He tries to adapt to living with the curse and attempts to find out about the person who cursed him.
 He makes new friends and his relationship with families gradually improves.
 One day, he will put a ring on Alice's ring finger by himself.